Car Accident and Injury Lawyer in Indianapolis, IN

 - Get information from the other driver and witnesses.
 While you wait for the police to arrive, you should get information from the other driver and witnesses to the accident.
 Information to get from the other driver includes the driver’s name, vehicle make and model, registration, contact information, and insurance information.
 From witnesses, learn names and contact information, and make notes about what they saw.

 - Take photographs.
 Assuming your injuries are not severe enough to prevent you from doing so, take photographs of as much as you can at the site of the accident.
 Things you will want to take photos of will include any and all property damage, debris or objects in the road, street and traffic signs, skid marks, your injuries, witnesses, the weather, and anything else that may be relevant in regards to evidence at a later date.

 - Seek medical attention.
 If you have sustained injuries, it is important that you seek medical attention and follow your doctor’s instructions.
 Even if you do not have health insurance, or are unsure how you will pay for the medical services, seeking medical attention may be necessary and is recommended.
 A car accident lawyer can help you to figure out how to pay your medical bills.

-Get Help from an Experienced Car Accident Lawyer in Indianapolis
+Get Help from an Experienced Indianapolis Car Accident Attorney

-If you or a loved has been hurt in a car accident that was not your fault, our Indianapolis car accident lawyer may be able to help.
-Contact a car accident lawyer at Rowe & Hamilton now for a free consultation to find out how we can help.
+A good and experienced auto collision lawyer can make all the difference in getting you the biggest settlement for an automobile accident.
+If you or a loved has been hurt in a car wreck that was not your fault, our Indianapolis auto accident injury lawyers can help.
+Contact a car accident lawyer at Rowe & Hamilton today for a FREE consultation to find out how we can help get you a larger settlement.